platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 ## Types

 The `type` defines the base container image used to run the application.
+The version is the major and sometimes minor version numbers.
+Security and other patches are taken care of for you automatically.

 Available languages and their supported versions:

 {{< readFile file="src/registry/images/tables/runtimes_supported.md" markdownify="true">}}